 This easy spaghetti squash carbonara is easy to make and Whole30.
 It's low-carb, delicious, and so flavorful!
+It's like a deconstructed carbonara, but so delicious.
 Perfect for an easy lunch or dinner.
+(And a tasty way to use up any leftover spaghetti squash).

 I kinda love spaghetti squash.
 Sometimes it's better than pasta.